mlogan914/python-cloud/README.md

 - “job type”,
 - “publication date”
 5. Convert the json data into a dataframe (use *pandas library*)
-6. Manipulate data: create a table include:
+6. Manipulate data: create a table to include:
 - company_name
 - country (cut the string of “locations”, keep the country part)
 - city (cut the string of “locations”, keep the city part)